 Session 2.
-Twenty-four hours later, Session 2 of the study will go online and participants will be able to sign up and complete the session.
-They will first be reminded of the tasks involved in the study and told that they will receive feedback on their incorrect judgments after each of their decisions.
-Then they will start the first recognition task in which 20 old scenes and 20 new scenes will be presented one at a time in a random order without a time limit.
-In the recognition task, participants will first indicate whether a scene is old or new (“Did you see this exact scene in yesterday’s session?”
+Twenty-four hours later, Session 2 will be made available online.
+Participants will then have a 6-hour window to sign up for and complete Session 2, after which the session will be closed.
+They will first be reminded of the tasks involved in the study and informed that they will receive feedback on their incorrect judgments after each of their decisions.
+The session begins with a first recognition task, presenting 20 previously seen (old) scenes alongside 20 new scenes, displayed individually in a random sequence without a time constraint.
+In this task, participants will first indicate whether a scene is old or new (“Did you see this exact scene in yesterday’s session?”
 Options: yes or no).
-Regardless of their recognition judgment, participants will then report their levels of recollection (“Do you actually remember seeing this exact scene in yesterday’s session?”) and belief in occurrence (“Regardless of whether or not you remember this scene, do you believe that this scene appeared in yesterday’s session?") on an 8-point Likert-like scale (Memory: 1 = No memory at all, 8 = Clear and complete memory; Belief: 1 = Definitely did not appear, 8 = Definitely did appear).
+Regardless of their recognition judgment, participants will then assess their levels of recollection (“Do you actually remember seeing this exact scene in yesterday’s session?”) and belief in occurrence (“Regardless of whether or not you remember this scene, do you believe that this scene appeared in yesterday’s session?") on an 8-point Likert-like scale (Memory: 1 = No memory at all, 8 = Clear and complete memory; Belief: 1 = Definitely did not appear, 8 = Definitely did appear).
 These questions are adapted from Scoboria et al. (2004) and Li et al., (2020; 2023).

 After making recognition, recollection, and belief judgments for each scene, participants will be shown feedback on supposedly incorrect recognitions.
 In reality, the feedback will contain both true and false feedback, depending on their assigned condition, to increase the credibility of the feedback manipulation.
-For participants who are in the feedback-commission condition, they will receive false feedback on target items and true feedback on filler items.
-For each correctly recognized target, there is a 20% probability that participants will receive false feedback that this is actually a new scene.
-For each incorrectly recognized filler, participants will receive true feedback that this is a new scene.
-For participants who are in the feedback-omission condition, they will receive true feedback on target items and false feedback on filler items.
-For each correctly recognized filler, there is a 20% probability that participants will receive false feedback that this is actually an old scene.
-For each incorrectly recognized target, participants will receive correct feedback that this is an old scene.
+For participants who are in the feedback-commission condition, they will receive false feedback on correctly identified old items and true feedback on incorrectly identified new items.
+For each correctly recognized old item, there is a 20% probability that participants will receive false feedback that this is actually a new scene.
+For each incorrectly recognized new item, participants will receive true feedback that this is a new scene.
+No feedback on non-identified old items (i.e., misses) will be given.
+For participants who are in the feedback-omission condition, they will receive true feedback on old items and false feedback on new items.
+For each correctly recognized new item, there is a 20% probability that participants will receive false feedback that this is actually an old scene.
+For each incorrectly recognized old item, participants will receive correct feedback that this is an old scene.
+No feedback on incorrectly identified new items (i.e., false alarms) will be given.
 For participants in the control group, no feedback will be given.